BA-Computer-Science-Club-2023-2024/Android-Studio-Tutorials/2 - Adding Views.md

-# 2 - Adding views
+# 2 - Adding Views

+## What is a view?
-_What is a view?_ Views are interfaces for other views or the user to interact with.
+Views are interfaces for other views or the user to interact with.
 Buttons, text fields, lists, and many more are types of views.

+## The XML editor

 To add a view, open the `.xml` layout file, of the layout you are trying to add a view to.
 Next, find the chosen view to add in the `Palette` of the `Design` tab in the xml layout editor, and drag it onto the layout: